nurdankar/nurdankar/README.md

-- 👋 Hi, I’m @nurdankar
-- 👀 I’m interested in Computational Biology
-- 🌱 I’m currently learning Python
-- 📫 How to reach me kar@ankara.edu.tr
+- Welcome!
+- I am a mathematician working in the field of cancer dynamics.
+- I employ mathematical equations, numerical methods, and Python as essential tools in my research.
+- I am recently intrigued by exploring interdisciplinary approaches for cancer systems such as biostatistics or bioinformatics.
+- You can reach me through my LinkedIn or Twitter accounts, which are linked in my profile.

 <!---
 nurdankar/nurdankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.